 These resources are summaries and synthesis of the evidence base for high school improvement.
 Also included are significant individual studies on key redesign and improvement practices.

-Building Positive Developmental Relationships with Adults
+Building Positive Developmental Relationships

 - Mindsets and the Learning Environment: Understanding the Impact of “Psychologically Wise” Classroom Practices on Student Achievement An ideal learning environment develops students’ feelings of competence, connectedness, and purpose.
 When these conditions are met, students are more likely to choose challenging tasks, persist in the face of difficulty, learn more deeply, and achieve at higher levels.
 Download the PDF

 - The Relationship Among Classroom Growth Mindset Climate, Trust and Respect, and Student Performance in Mathematics This study examines how growth mindset classroom climates – defined as students’ shared perception that the teacher believes that all students can master the class material using hard work, effective learning strategies, and asking for help when needed – shape students’ academic experiences and performance.
 Download the PDF

 - Mindsets and the Learning Environment: Evidence from Half a Million Students on the Importance of Belonging in Schools Students This study examines how self-reported sense of belonging in school is related to gains in a range of student test and non-test outcomes.
 Download the PDF

 - What We Know About Belonging from Scientific Research Students with a sense of belonging in school feel socially connected, supported, and respected.
 They trust their teachers and their peers, and they feel a sense of fit at school.
 They are not worried about being treated as a stereotype and are confident that they are seen as a person of value.
 Download the PDF